Apptainer (formerly Singularity)

 $ module load apptainer

-Building images and running containers
+Building Apptainer images and running them as containers

-On NHR you can build apptainer images directly on the login nodes.
+On NHR you can build Apptainer images directly on the login nodes.

 For SCC you should use a compute node.
 For example by starting an interactive job: